 The exhibition seeks to illustrate Guy Schraenen's various projects, approaches, and connections, starting with his activities as founder of the Galerie Kontakt.
 It displays works and documents of his publishing house Guy Schraenen éditeur, and of the Archive for Small Press and Communication, which he ran with Anne Marsily.
 It also reflects his exhibitions, festivals, screenings, concerts, essays and radio programs and his projects as founder and curator of collections of artists’ publications in several European museums.
 Altogether, it witnesses Schraenen’s concern to take an independent stance toward the canons of the established art system and to explore new territories.

-HOMAGE CONFERENCE TO GUY SCHRAENEN
+CONFERENCE ON GUY SCHRAENEN

 FOR ANOTHER APPROACH TO ART HISTORY

-Organized in the frame of the exhibition "Kontakt to Guy Schraenen"
+Organised in the frame of the exhibition "Kontakt to Guy Schraenen"

 20 February 2020, Auditorium 200